gpvicomm/gpvicomm-ios/README.md

 if card != nil  // A valid card was created
 {
-PaymentSDKClient.add(card, uid: "69123", email: "test@shielgate.mx", callback: { (error, cardAdded) in
+PaymentSDKClient.add(card, uid: "69123", email: "dev@gpvicomm.mx", callback: { (error, cardAdded) in

 if cardAdded != nil
 {